Matcha Muffins with a zesty lemon icing are easy to make and full of spring flavor.

 Matcha is finely ground up green tea leaves.
 So, you'll want to use only matcha powder in this recipe since green tea only comes as leaves in tea bags.

 If storing them at room temperature, enjoy them within 3 days.
-Otherwise, refrigerate them to have within a week.
-I wouldn't recommend freezing them since the blueberries will release water and make the consistency mushy when you reheat them.
+Otherwise, refrigerate them to have within a week or freeze for up to 3 months.

 - 2 cups flour